 Body language is important

 As humans, we communicate a lot non-verbally.
 There are a lot of good books out there on body language, but the two that I would recommend every hiring manager read are The Like Switch, by Jack Schafer and Marvin Karlins and What Every BODY is Saying, by Joe Navarro.
 Both are great, and honestly, candidates should read them as well.

 Pay attention to how the candidate reacts to your questions.
 Do they look nervous during the interview, or do they look comfortable?
 Even with the position hanging in the balance, once the conversation gets going, all participants should warm up to each other and get comfortable.
 I would never pass on a candidate just because they were nervous, but if they stay nervous through the entire interview, it could be a yellow flag.

-Language barriers are a much bigger problem than location is.
+Language barriers are a much bigger problem than location is when hiring developers internationally.
 Any candidate you talk to should be able to express their ideas in a language that you and your team can easily understand.
 The easy version of this is that if your team is primarily English-speaking, then all candidates need to be fluent in English.

 The other side of this is that for developers, all candidates need to be able to express their ideas in your primary programming language.
 A candidate may be a top-tier Java programmer, but if the team’s primary language is PHP, they will struggle to express their technical ideas.

 A candidate that can express their ideas in a way that is consistent with team norms can sit anywhere from Boston to Belize and be a productive member of the team.